LLNL/camp/docs/sphinx/dev_guide/index.rst

    source files for each release.

-5: Create Release Branch and Mergeback to develop
+5: Create Release Branch and Mergeback to main
 -------------------------------------------------

 1. Create a branch off main that is for the release branch.